Network Regression with Graph Laplacians: Network Regression

+where $\mu_0=E[K_h(X-x)], \mu_1=E[K_h(X-x)(X-x)]$, and $\mu_2=E[K_h(X-x)(X-x)(X-x)^\T]$ is nondegenerate.
+The sample version $s_{kL}(x, h)$ can be defined similarly.
 While global network regression relies on stronger model assumptions, it does not require a tuning parameter and is applicable for categorical predictors.
 Local network regression, by contrast, is more flexible and may be preferable as long as the regression relation is smooth, the covariate dimension is low and covariates are continuous.

+Consider the toy example in Figure~\ref{fig:exm}.
+In the case of global network regression, a simple calculation shows that the weight function is $s_{kG}(x)=1+(2k-5)(x-5)/5$ for $k=1, 2, 3, 4$.
+For local network regression, one can also obtain an explicit form of the weight function $s_{kL}(x, h)$ if a smoothing kernel $K(\cdot)$ and a bandwidth $h$ are specified.
+Endowed with the Frobenius metric $d_F$, the global and local network regression estimates as per \eqref{eq:gfe} and \eqref{eq:lfe} are

+Figure~\ref{fig:exmpred} shows the prediction networks at $X=5$ using global and local network regression, where the Epanechnikov kernel $K(u)=\frac{3}{4}(1-u^2)1_{[-1,1]}$ is used with a bandwidth $h=2$.